It’s time to discuss whether you should conduct an open houses or only have inspections by appointment.

-One serious issues with open houses is that they may be held at times when particular buyers aren’t able to inspect.
-Private inspections are a clear winner here as they enable you to schedule inspections at times that suit both you and the buyer.
+One serious issue with open houses is that they can be held at times when particular buyers aren’t able to inspect.
+Private inspections are a clear winner here as they let you schedule inspections at times to suit both you and the buyer.

-Another issue with open homes is that if they are well attended they can be extremely difficult to manage.
-Imagine trying to watch valuables, take names, listen to feedback, and answer questions if you have 20 people attend your property at the same time.
-In this situation it’s nearly impossible to talk meaningfully with and qualify each potential buyer.
+Another issue is that, if open homes are well attended, they can be extremely difficult to manage.
+Imagine trying to watch your valuables, take names, listen to feedback, and answer questions with 20 people attending your property at the same time!
+It’s nearly impossible to talk meaningfully with and qualify each potential buyer.

-On the flipside, a well attended open house can influence a buyers sense of urgency and scarcity, perhaps leading them to make an offer more quickly.
+On the flipside, a well attended open house can influence a buyers sense of urgency and scarcity, perhaps leading them to make a quicker offer.
 That said, buyers will also be listening keenly to comments from other people inspecting the property at the same time.
-This can work for you or against you depending on how positive or negative the other buyers are being.
+This can work for you or against you depending on whether those comments are positive or negative.

-There’s also the possibility that an open house will not be well attended so you should consider how you’ll fare emotionally if you put a lot of work into preparing your property for an open house only to have no attendees – this can be quite a demoralising experience.
+There’s also the possibility your open house won’t be well attended, so you should consider how you’ll fare emotionally if all your hard work preparing your property goes for nothing.
+It can be quite a demoralising experience.

-Another point which needs to be considered is the security of your home.
-Open homes can be a great opportunity for thieves to pocket valuable or familiarise themselves with the layout of your home whilst you’re distracted.
+You’ll also need to be considered your home’s security.
+Open homes can be a great opportunity for thieves to pocket valuables or familiarise themselves with your home’s layout while you’re distracted.

-One occasion when you should definitely consider running an open house is if other homes in your street will be open.
+But you should definitely consider running an open house if other homes in your street will be open.
 This makes it easy for buyers to simply stroll over if the other house in your street wasn’t what they were looking for.